leothorp/podcast-transcriber/README.md

 # podcast-transcriber
-CLI tool to transcribe podcast audio files (or other arbitrary English audio with multiple speakers.)
+CLI tool to transcribe podcast audio files (or other arbitrary English audio with multiple speakers).
+Outputs transcriptions as docx files.
 Uses the Deepgram API.

 ## Usage